 We are a global business.
 Personal Data may be stored and processed in any country where we have operations or where we engage service providers.
 We may transfer Personal Data that we maintain about you to recipients in countries other than the country in which the Personal Data was originally collected, including to the United States.
 Those countries may have data protection rules that are different from those of your country.

-If you are located in the EEA or Switzerland, we comply with applicable laws to provide an adequate level of data protection for the transfer of your Personal Data to the USA and to other countries outside of the EEA (“Third Countries”).
-Please note that some Third Countries, including the USA, do not guarantee an adequate level of data protection.
+If you are located in the EEA, UK or Switzerland, we comply with applicable laws to provide an adequate level of data protection for the transfer of your Personal Data to other countries outside of the EEA, UK or Switzerland (“Third Countries”).
+Please note that some Third Countries, and certain entities within the USA who are not certified under the DPF, do not guarantee an adequate level of data protection.
 Transferring data to these Third Countries may therefore involve additional risks for your privacy rights.
 For example, the enforcement of your rights can be more difficult in these Third Countries.

-However, we use our best efforts to ensure that an international data transfer to Third Countries is governed by an adequate data transfer mechanism based on a risk assessment (comparable to a data protection impact assessment) regarding the transfer.
-We rely on one or more of the following mechanisms: EU Standard Contractual Clauses with a data recipient outside the EEA, verification that the recipient has implemented Binding Corporate Rules and/or verification that the European Commission has adopted an adequacy decision in accordance with Art.
+However, we use our best efforts to ensure that an international data transfer to Third Countries, or a transfer to a non-DFP certified US entity, is governed by an adequate data transfer mechanism based on a risk assessment (comparable to a data protection impact assessment) regarding the transfer.
+We rely on one or more of the following mechanisms: EU and or UK Standard Contractual Clauses with a data recipient outside the EEA or UK (as the case may be), verification that the recipient has implemented Binding Corporate Rules and/or verification that the European Commission has adopted an adequacy decision in accordance with Art.
 45 GDPR for the respective Third Country.

 With your consent, we will be happy to send you our newsletter.
 To do this, you must register for our newsletter.
 More details on the content of the newsletter in question are explained in the declaration of consent or on the registration page.